Cirrent/ccm_documentation_stage/docs/getting-started-with-the-ccm-development-kit.rst

       .. image:: img/p-btn.png
 	    :align: center

 Provisioning via the Product Cloud API performs two functions.
 First, it creates the Thing for your device in the AWS Console and attaches the related policy and device certificate.
 It also pulls the AWS endpoint required by the device to connect to your AWS account and pushes it to the device so that the device connects to the AWS Cloud automatically.
+Retrieving the AWS endpoint from the CIRRENT Cloud is a one time step.
+The device connects to the  endpoint immediately during subsequent connection attempts.

 Connect and interact with the AWS Cloud
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^